Cat Sneaks Out Of The House Every Morning To Visit Her Neighbor

 “She always came for a fuss but never stayed,” Peklivanas told The Dodo.
 “But since we went into a very strict lockdown in Spain, she started coming every day, crying at the door.”

-Ching is loved and spoiled at her home, which she shares with five other cats.
-But with so many brothers and sisters, things became a little cramped for Ching when lockdown went into effect.
+Squishy is loved and spoiled at her home, which she shares with five other cats.
+But with so many brothers and sisters, things became a little cramped for Squishy when lockdown went into effect.

-Now, early every morning, Ching sneaks over to Peklivanas’ house and meows at the porch door until she gets let inside.
+Now, early every morning, Squishy sneaks over to Peklivanas’ house and meows at the porch door until she gets let inside.

-She stays until her owners come to pick her up at night — but even that can’t stop Ching from coming back whenever she wants.
+She stays until her owners come to pick her up at night — but even that can’t stop Squishy from coming back whenever she wants.

 “She loves it so much here that she’ll run away from [her dad],” Peklivanas said.
 “The owner thinks it's amusing that she comes [to get] peace from the other cats.
 She’s an old lady now after all!”

-At Peklivanas’ house, Ching's treated like a queen and gets brushed, fussed over and fed special treats.
+At Peklivanas’ house, Squishy's treated like a queen and gets brushed, fussed over and fed special treats.
 Plus, there’s plenty of space to sunbathe undisturbed.